UK lawmaker says Johnson critics face government 'blackmail' - KRDO

 Associated Press

 LONDON (AP) — A lawmaker from Britain’s governing Conservatives has accused the government of blackmailing opponents of Prime Minister Boris Johnson.
 Tory member of Parliament William Wragg said Thursday that legislators calling for a challenge to Johnson’s leadership have faced “intimidation.”
-That has included threats of a loss of funding for their constituencies.
+That allegedly included threats of a loss of funding for their constituencies.
 Wragg said some of the reports amounted to blackmail.
 He urged lawmakers to contact the police.
-Johnson’s office said it was “not aware of any evidence” to support the allegations.
-The comments are a sign of a deepening rift in the party over Johnson’s leadership.
+Johnson said he’d seen no evidence to support the allegations, which are a sign of a deepening rift in the party over the PM’s leadership.
 Wragg is among a group of Tory lawmakers openly calling for Johnson to face a no-confidence vote over allegations of lockdown-breaching government parties.